-If you get Universal Credit use the benefits calculator on the Turn2Us website to check how you’ll be affected.
+If you get Universal Credit (and you're over 18), you can use the Turn2us benefits calculator to check how you’ll be affected.

 You’ll need to know the benefits everyone in your household gets to use the calculators.
 Your household means you, your partner and any children you’re responsible for.
 You won’t need to give any personal information.

 The amount of money you can get in benefits before the Benefit Cap applies depends on things like: